 Digital marketing is of special importance to online retailers and this fast-changing field presents its own set of eCommerce issues and challenges.

 Challenge #1: Digital Marketing Is Getting More Expensive

 Digital marketing has long been a more affordable form of advertising, compared to traditional marketing.

-However, it appears this is coming to an end, as marketers begin to realize how effective digital marketing is in growing online market.
+However, it appears this is coming to an end, as marketers begin to realize how effective digital marketing is in the growing online market.

 - Try targeting very specific audiences.
 This increases your chances of higher conversion rates.
-Also, exploit retargeting marketing that we’ve talked about earlier.
+Also, exploit the retargeting marketing that we’ve talked about earlier.